Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Introduction

-Building on these considerations, this paper introduces a large-language-model-driven multi-agent probabilistic modeling framework that models and simulates how heterogeneous subjective social cognition propagates and evolves within an authentic classroom social network.
-The central premise is that, under incomplete and unevenly distributed social information, different individuals can arrive at distinct subjective interpretations of the same group structure.
-As localized interactions continue, these interpretations are repeatedly revised and, at the collective level, may accumulate into stable and structurally differentiated patterns.
+Building on these considerations, this paper introduces a large-language-model-driven probabilistic multi-agent framework for data-constrained classroom simulation.
+Under incomplete and unevenly distributed social information, different individuals can form distinct interpretations of the same group structure; localized interaction may then accumulate these differences into group-level misperception.

-In contrast to graph modeling approaches that implicitly assume a global, god's-eye view, we construct an individualized subjective graph for each student agent to represent the social relations the agent can perceive and the corresponding reachability of information.
-All judgments and interactions are confined to the local view defined by this subjective graph: an agent can access only reachable evidence via a retrieval-augmented generation mechanism and, on that basis, form evaluations of peers' academic capability and social standing.
-To reflect systematic differences in perceptual accuracy across individuals, we further introduce structural perturbations associated with social anxiety.
-During interaction, agents exchange narrative assessments annotated with uncertainty and perform probabilistic belief updates using credibility weights produced by the language model.
-Embedded in a multi-step interaction environment, these mechanisms enable the proposed framework to simulate the network-level diffusion of subjective cognition and to analyze the group-level evolutionary patterns that emerge over time.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a large-language-model-driven multi-agent probabilistic framework to characterize how subjective cognition propagates and evolves in classroom social networks. \item We model agents' judgments and interactions under limited social visibility by introducing individualized subjective social graphs together with a constrained information-access mechanism. \item Using multi-exam observations as an exogenous reference in multi-step simulations, we analyze group-level evolutionary dynamics and show how cognitive uncertainty shapes ranking-related judgments over time. \end{itemize}
+Unlike graph models with a global view, we construct an individualized subjective graph for each student agent.
+The graph constrains retrieval, peer visibility, interaction partners, and belief updates.
+Agents exchange uncertainty-annotated assessments, evaluate credibility with the language model, and update Gaussian belief states, enabling a mechanism-oriented analysis of simulated classroom social perception over time.

+This paper makes the following key contributions: \begin{itemize} \item \textbf{Subjective social modeling under partial observability.} We formulate social perception as a decentralized epistemic process and introduce individualized subjective graphs that jointly govern peer visibility, evidence accessibility, and interaction opportunities.
+This formulation replaces the conventional global-view assumption with agent-specific representations of the same social environment.

+\item \textbf{Explicit and uncertainty-aware belief propagation.} We develop a probabilistic agent architecture in which every agent--peer belief is represented by an explicit Gaussian state and updated through uncertainty-annotated communication, LLM-based credibility gating, and Bayesian fusion.
+The resulting framework makes both belief evolution and uncertainty propagation quantitatively traceable, rather than embedding them implicitly in natural-language memory.